 -The Tunisian city of Kairouan is the 4th most important city in the Islamic world, after Mecca, Medina and Jerusalem.

--It is illegal to take any Tunisian Dinars out of the country - bear this in mind on your way out!
+-It is illegal to take any Tunisian Dinars out of the country.

 -The protest movement known as the 'Arab Spring' was begun in Tunisia, when widespread protests led to former president Zine al-Abidine Ben Ali fleeing the country in January 2011.

 Tunisia is a tourist destination that appeals to many travellers, whether seeking a spot of heaven on the Mediterranean, bustling and colourful cities, or some of the world's most significant cultural sites.